 \textbf{Foundation models}~\citep{fmodels} are trained on vast quantities of data in a self-supervised fashion and accomplish a wide array of tasks, without the need for additional re-training or finetuning.
 Image-language aligned models like CLIP~\cite{clip} and ALIGN~\cite{align} encode text and images into a shared concept space, and have driven progress in several open-set tasks~\cite{dalle,dalle2,styleclip,vqganclip,pointe,gu2021open,ding2022decoupling, openseg}.
 They have also been extended to other modalities, such as audio~\cite{audioclip,wav2clip} and video~\cite{clip-vip}.
 In a similar vein, features from image-only foundation models like DINO \cite{dino} have been employed as drop-in solutions for reasoning about visual concepts, such as classification, detection, segmentation, keypoint estimation~\cite{dinofts, dinofts2}.

 Models like CLIP only align concepts to text or images as a whole; and not to image pixels or regions~\cite{regionclip}.
-This has led to a series of approaches that extract \textbf{pixel-aligned features}~\cite{lseg, openvsp, openseg, ovseg, regionclip} that address poor localization quality by training or fine-tuning a pixel-aligned model over a labeled dataset.
+This has led to a series of approaches that extract \textbf{pixel-aligned features}~\cite{lseg, openvsp, openseg, ovseg, regionclip}\footnote{We use the term \emph{pixel-aligned} to refer to features that can be attributed to every pixel in the input image (unlike CLIP~\cite{clip} features, which are global image descriptors).
+These features are typically computed at a coarser resolution, and upsampled via nearest neighbor interpolation, to match the original image resolution.} that address poor localization quality by training or fine-tuning a pixel-aligned model over a labeled dataset.
 LSeg~\cite{lseg} leverages pixel-level labels from segmentation datasets, while OpenSeg~\cite{openseg}, OVSeg~\cite{ovseg}, and RegionCLIP~\cite{regionclip} use image-caption datasets and employ region-word grounding.
 However, as we show in Sec.~\ref{sec:compute_features}, while this improves performance over concepts present in the finetuning dataset, these models do poorly at recalling concepts infrequent in the label set used for finetuning.
 To retain knowledge of all concepts captured by the underlying CLIP model, MaskCLIP~\cite{maskclip} proposes a zero-shot approach that combines self-attention with engineered $1 \times 1$ convolution layers for open-set segmentation.